aosabook/500lines/template-engine/chapter.md

 ```
 <!-- [[[end]]] -->

-Each name becomes a line in the function's prologue unpacking the context
+Each name becomes a line in the function's prologue, unpacking the context
-variable into a suitably-named local variable.
+variable into a suitably named local variable.

 We're almost done compiling the template into a Python function.
 Our function
 has been appending strings to `result`, so the last line of the function is